nais/doc/clusters/laws-and-regulations.md

 ### Archiving

+#### TLDR

+Evaluate whether your applications information storage needs are affected by the paragraphs in The Archival Act, and whether you might need to operatoe with a separate database on-premise.
+If it has archival value, the documents must be stored in systems in Norway for now.

+As long as the documents in and out of your applications end up in archives that are stored in JOARK on-premise, a migration to GCP should not pose any problems.
+There is also an ongoing issue as to whether an in-built archive will be sufficient for our purpose.
+I.e. the obligatory archive can be sustained in the domain applications, since much of the information there is necessary to archive as well.

+There is a new proposal regarding public cloud infrastructure which hopefully will be ready this autumn as well.
+This proposal will allow storage on public cloud systems, to a degree.
+See [New public archive proposal].

 #### Background

 When moving to GCP or other public cloud providers not based in Norway, an evaluation of the documentation requirements for the application must be done.
 There are several important regulations that apply to this documentation, as stated by The Archival Act For Public Archives of 2018 (referred to as The Archival Act from now on).